gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 Models trained on larger images (1088) performed better on kidney and large intestine images.
 Models trained on smaller images (768) performed better on prostate and spleen images.
 None of the models did good on lung images because of the noisy labels, but EfficientNet-B6 was the best among them.
+Sigmoid function is applied to logits at this stage because model predictions were on different scale.

-* CoaT lite medium encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 768
+* CoaT lite-medium encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 768
-* CoaT lite small encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 1088
+* CoaT lite-small encoder (ImageNet pretrained) and DAFormer decoder trained on raw images of size 1088
 * SegFormer MiT-B3 (ADE20k pretrained) trained on raw images of size 768
 * UNet EfficientNet-B3 encoder (ImageNet pretrained) trained on raw images of size 1088
 * UNet EfficientNet-B6 encoder (ImageNet pretrained) trained on raw images of size 768

-Different ensemble weights are used for each organ and those weights are found by trial and error.
+Different ensemble weights are used for each organ type and those weights are found by trial and error.

 **Kidney**:
   * UNet EfficientNet-B3: 0.20